Fractured Magic: Chapter Fourteen

 “Fight back, I suppose.”

-“Fight the very strong fighters?”
+“Fight the strong fighters?”
 Dinara clarified.
 “That’s your plan?”

 Missions, he said, like they were spies of some kind.
 Fight, he said, like Maebhe could do any such thing.

 “Yes,” Roman said, simply.
-Those splashes of sunslight had turned to a steady stream now, steeping them in it, but none of it reached Roman’s flat, dark eyes.
+Those splashes of sunslight had turned to a steady stream now, steeping them in it, but shadows cut across Roman’s face.
 His brows were drawn together, casting shadows that made him look like a different person entirely.

 When they rounded a final bend, Maebhe held up a hand to shield her eyes, suddenly confronted with the pale, blinding sky.
-Past a gated drainage pipe was the sea and its horizon, storm water running from branching tunnels behind them to empty into the sea ahead.
+Past a gated drainage pipe was the sea and its horizon, storm water running past their ankles to empty into the sea ahead.

 “Here we are.
 Ivey?”
 Roman asked.

 Rifling through his bag, Ivey withdrew a small roll of tools and passed it to Roman.
-While Roman withdrew two long, narrow needles and turned his attention to the lock on the gate, Maebhe pressed herself to its bars, trying to see directly below them.
-What she found was a five-foot drop to a beach, where a rocky stream carried water to the sea.
+While Roman withdrew two long, narrow needles and turned his attention to the lock on the gate, Maebhe pressed herself against its bars, trying to see directly below them.
+What she found was a five-foot drop to a beach, where a rocky stream actually carried the water to the sea.
 Suddenly, the lock clicked and the door Maebhe was leaning against gave.
-She nearly fell, but Roman caught one of the bars, holding it shut before she could plunge headfirst into the stream she’d been trying to see.
+She nearly fell, but Roman caught one of the bars, keeping the door shut before she could plunge headfirst into the stream she’d been trying to see.
 She laughed breathlessly.
 “Ah, sorry.”

-With a snort, Roman passed his lantern to Dinara, who took it with the same disapproving frown she’d been wearing since she saw the lock-picking tools, and held his hand out for Ivey’s satchel, which Ivey passed over.
+With a snort, Roman passed his lantern to Dinara, who took it with the same disapproving frown she’d been wearing since she saw the lock-picking tools, and held his hand out for Ivey’s satchel.
 “Wait here for us.
 If we’re not back in two hours, leave.
 Don’t look for us.”

 “As you wish,” Ivey agreed.